 Zirconia, NC 28790

-We take luggage to Mail Box & Pack at the end of a session to be shipped.
-To expedite this, make sure that you note this on the Online Travel Form, with address information, and please indicate which pieces of luggage are to be shipped.
+From Camp: We take luggage to Mail Box & Pack at the end of a session to be shipped home.
+To expedite the process, make sure that you note this on the Online Travel Form, with address information.
+Please indicate which pieces of luggage are to be shipped as we match our records with those of Mail Box & Pack.

 Please Note: We cannot save boxes for items to be shipped.